TIGERs-Mannheim/Firmware/README.md

     1. Go to: Run/Debug => String Substitution
     1. Click: New..., Name: TIGERS_ARM_TOOLCHAIN, Value: The folder where you extracted the ARM toolchain
     1. Click: New..., Name: TIGERS_OPENOCD, Value: The folder where you extracted OpenOCD
+    1. (optional) Click: New..., Name: TIGERS_TIGERFLASH, Value: The folder where you extracted tigerflash
     1. (Windows only) Go to: C/C++ => Cmake4eclipse => General tab
     1. Change default build system to: MinGW Makefiles